gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 "It was a mistake for you, but it ruined my life."
 She replied.

-"I was just 20 when I was pregnant.
+"I was 20 when I was pregnant.
 It wasn’t my baby alone, but only I suffered.
-I know you loved me, but you choose to love your parents more.
+I know you love me, but you love your parents more.
 That was your decision, now it’s my turn.
 Sorry, I can't forgive you."

 Next, it was Samira on phone.